HenestrosaDev/ios-interview-questions/README.md

 	// "Pet deinitialized"
 	```

 	On the other hand, `unowned` is similar to `weak`, but it's used when the referring object is guaranteed to outlive the object it references.
 Unlike `weak`, an `unowned` reference is non-optional.
 This is a performance optimization, but it comes with a trade-off: if the referenced object is deallocated and the `unowned` reference is accessed, the app will crash.
-Therefore, you should only use unowned when you're certain of the ownership relationship—for instance, in closures where the lifecycle is tightly controlled.
-It's safer to just use `weak`, as `unowned` is rarely used because of making the app potentially crash.
+Therefore, we should only use `unowned` when we're certain of the ownership relationship, such as in closures where the lifecycle is tightly controlled.
+It's safer to just use `weak`, as `unowned` is rarely used because it can cause the app to crash.

 	```swift
 	class Customer {